-Puerto Rico is getting ready to vote again on its political status, this time with a yes/no vote on statehood like the votes held in Alaska and Hawaii before they became states.
+Puerto Rico has voted again on its political status, this time with a yes/no vote on statehood like the votes held in Alaska and Hawaii before they became states.

 Many of the changes that would take place if Puerto Rico becomes a state are predictable.
 For example, as a state, Puerto Rico would have votes in the Electoral College and Puerto Ricans would participate in presidential elections.

 Other possible changes are less certain.
 One change that is the subject of speculation is how statehood for Puerto Rico might change the legislative branch of the U.S. federal government.

 Every State has two senators.
 Since the U.S. Constitution guarantees that all new States enter “on an equal footing” with existing States, Puerto Rico would have two senators.
 The Senate, which now has 100 senators, would have 102 senators, or 104 if D.C. becomes a state along with Puerto Rico.

 Two senators from Puerto Rico might very well be Hispanic, and their addition would make the Senate more representative of the United States.
 This is an argument in favor of Puerto Rico statehood for many of its proponents.

 On the other side, there is fear among Republicans that the State of Puerto Rico would vote Democratic.
 The Senate, which is currently controlled by the Republicans, might end up with a Democratic majority.
 Sen. Martha McSally (R-AZ), who is currently trailing Mark Kelly in the polls, recently said in an interview with NBC News that if DC and Puerto Rico became states “[Republicans would] never get the Senate back again.”